-Missouri 4-H sends three delegates and a chaperone to the National 4-H Conference each year.
+Missouri 4-H sends up to three delegates and a chaperone to the National 4-H Conference each year.
 Because few Missouri 4-H members are chosen to experience this event, it is a great honor to be one of the delegates.

 A thank you to our donors

 When 4-H history was being made, Nellie Turner and her family were there.
 In 1927, Nellie attended the first National 4-H Conference—then called 4-H Club Camps—and took part in adopting the 4-H pledge and motto.
 Her son, Ed Turner, presided over the dedication ceremony of the National 4-H Center near Washington, D.C. in 1959.
 Ed's sister, Joan Hickman, was present at the dedication of the national center's courtyard statue.
 Ed Turner and Joan Hickman have both served on the Missouri 4-H Foundation Board of Trustees.
 The Turner National 4-H Conference Fund was established in 2011 and provides perpetual support of the Missouri Delegation each year.

 Donna Martz was an avid supporter of the 4-H program.
 Donna served in many 4-H roles including 4-H club leader, project leader, chaperone, 4-H parent, and 4-H grandparent.
 After her passing in 2018, her family made the generous gift to the Missouri 4-H Foundation to honor her memory.
 Thanks to the Donna Martz Memorial 4-H Endowment Fund, Missouri 4-H is able to continually support three members in their journey to National 4-H Conference.

 - Stimulate thought around current priorities/needs and move youth delegates to action in their local communities;